 The primary form of ADR used for this purpose is mediation.
 Artists and creatives may also find that certain contracts require binding or non-binding arbitration.

 WHAT ARE SOME SOURCES OF ART LAW?

 This section relates specifically to art law, not media law.
 Generally speaking, the sources of law relevant to a given matter can include federal statutes, state statutes, case law interpreting those statutes, federal and state regulations, local ordinances, and international law.
 The policies and procedures of entities and organizations may also become relevant in certain matters.
-Here are some examples.
+Here are just a few examples.

 Copyright Act of 1976, Title 17 U.S.C. et seq.

 Artworks are protected by U.S. copyright law.
 The act applies to the creation, ownership, reproduction, and dissemination of works of art.

 Visual Artists Rights Act (VARA), 17 U.S.C. § 106A

 Certain artworks are protected with respect to certain moral rights.
 The act applies to defined categories of artworks and provides a defined set of protections that may be waived.